 A Very Forgiving Fish

-Sable is extremely versatile, and its high-fat content makes it forgiving to the novice cook because the fat acts as a buffer against overcooking.
+Sable is versatile, and its high-fat content makes it forgiving to the novice cook because the fat acts as a buffer against overcooking.
 Its fat content also makes it a prime candidate for smoking.

-One note of caution: This fish has large pin bones, which are curved little bones that run along the fish's centerline.
+Beware, this fish has large pin bones, which are curved little bones that run along the fish's centerline.
 They need to be removed before you go any further with your preparation.
 Do this with a pair of needle-nosed pliers.

 Sablefish Shines in Preparations and Recipes

 - As sushi or crudo: Do you like the fatty toro tuna or salmon belly at sushi restaurants?
 Then you will love sablefish raw.
 It is also luxurious dressed at the table with a splash of Meyer lemon and sea salt.
 Don't use sablefish for ceviche, however; that dish goes best with lean fish.

 - On the grill: Again, the fat is a savior here.
 It lets you slap a sable fillet on a hot grill without worrying too much about it turning into fish jerky if you look away for too long.
 But its fine texture means you should use a cage or at least have the grill well oiled.